kodecocodes/i9t/testing/testing.markdown

 Take a minute to browse through the app.
 To try it out, tap the **Workouts** tab and select a workout, for example, **Ray's Full Body Workout**.
 Next, in the workout detail screen scroll to the bottom and tap **Select & Workout**.

 Though it's always a good idea to get your heart rate up, you can take a pass on _actually_ performing the exercises!
 You don't need to huff and puff to learn how to test.
-But you can still revel in some positive reinforcement from the congratulatory alert controller.
+But you can still revel in some positive reinforcement from the congratulatory alert.

 ![bordered width=40%](/images/walkthrough1.png)

 Try creating your own exercises and workouts by tapping **Add New Workout** or **Add New Exercises** in their respective sections of the app.

-Now that you've learned your way around, head back to Xcode and take a look at the project's files in the project navigator.
+Now that you've learned your way around the app, head back to Xcode and take a look at the project's files in the project navigator.
 The starter project is organized into a number of groups.
 Here's a quick summary of the most important ones:

 - **Model:** The project relies on two model objects, `Exercise` and `Workout`.
 Each holds the data it needs to display on the screen, such as a name, image file name or its duration.
 Sets of exercises and workouts are stored within an instance of `DataModel`.

 - **View Controllers**: `WorkoutViewController` shows you a list of all workouts, both built-in and user-created.
 When you tap on a specific workout, `WorkoutDetailViewController` displays the workout's information and allows you to perform the workout. `AddWorkoutViewController` lets you add a new workout to the list of workouts.

-> Similarly, `ExerciseViewController` displays a list of all exercises in the app.
+[TODO: Check the formatting with a newer version of deckle] Similarly, `ExerciseViewController` displays a list of all exercises in the app.
 From here, you can add a new exercise or tap into an existing exercise, taking you to `ExerciseDetailViewController`.
-[NOTE FROM TE: I've raised a deckle bug about the indentation of paragraphs like this in lists.][Follow up note from non-tech editor: I've formatted this as notes here and in other spots as a workaround.]

 - **WorkoutTests:** The sample app already includes some unit tests in its testing target. **Exercises.swift** and **WorkoutsTests.swift** contain unit tests for their corresponding model objects.